red-hat-storage/cephci/README.md

 | "Nautilus              | RH Ceph Storage 4       | `conf/nautilus` |
 | "Pacific"              | RH Ceph Storage 5       | `conf/pacific`  |

-The conf files describes the test bed configuration.
 The image-name inside globals: define what image is used to clone ceph-nodes( mon, osd, mds etc), The role maps to ceph role that the node will take and osd generally attach 3 additional volumes with disk-size as specified in